 Because of our addiction, we probably haven’t had a hobby in a long time.
 Addiction makes us lose interest in life, and one of the first things to go is the fun we had doing different things.
 Here are some ideas for finding healthy and important things to do:

 Once you’ve made your list, choose the one you’re most interested in.
 The one that makes you light up with excitement.
 This should point you in a general direction.
-Next, find a hobby that fits your chosen interests.
+Next, find a hobby that fits your chosen interests and now you can do that via the hobbytwin app.

 Make a plan for the next 30 days and change it as needed.
 Once we’ve chosen the hobby we want to do, the next step is to make a plan for how to do it.
 Give yourself enough time to try out your choice, and don’t decide on the spot to stop and try something else.
 Commit yourself to learning and enjoying your hobby to the fullest.
 After a month, you’ll know if your chosen hobby is a good fit for you and your needs.
 If you decide it’s not for you, go back to your list and think about what else you could do.